eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 At the application level, readers and writers do not need to be aware of each other.
 The reading application, hereby calls Subscriber polls the data reader periodically, until a publishing application, hereby called Publisher the required data into the share topic, namely HelloWorldData\_Msg.

-The data type is described using the OMG [IDL Language](http://www.omg.org/gettingstarted/omg_idl.htm)located in **HelloWorldData.idl** file.
+The data type is described using the OMG [IDL Language](http://www.omg.org/gettingstarted/omg_idl.htm) located in **HelloWorldData.idl** file.
 Such IDL file will be seen as the Data Model of our example.

 This data model will be preprocessed and compiled by Cyclone-DDS IDL-Compiler to generate a C representation of the data as described in Chapter 2.
 These generated source and header files will be used by the **HelloworldSubscriber.c** and **HelloworldPublishe.c** programs to share the _Hello_ _World!_ Message instance and sample.

-#### 3.2.1 Hello World!IDL
+#### 3.2.1 Hello World!
+IDL

 The HelloWorld data type is described in a language independent way and stored in the HelloWorldData.idl file: